elenasacristan/treebooks/README.md

 ##### social links

-They appear on the page footer on every page on the website and by clicking on them the user will get redirected to the media websites to follow TreeBooks (since the website is %ctitious they will be redirected to the login page for Facebook or Twitter).
+They appear on the page footer on every page on the website and by clicking on them the user will get redirected to the media websites to follow TreeBooks (since the website is fictitious they will be redirected to the login page for Facebook or Twitter).